-- a Primary Amendment changes the wording of the Main Motion - a Secondary Amendment changes the wording of the Primary Amendment - only one Main Motion, one Primary Amendment, and one Secondary Amendment may be pending at the same time - a third level amendment is not allowed.
+- Primary Amendments changes the wording of the Main Motion. - Secondary Amendments changes the wording of the Primary Amendment. - There can be only one Main Motion, one Primary Amendment, and one Secondary Amendment pending at the same time. - Third level amendments are not allowed.